Wait-Less Offline Tuning and Re-solving for Online Decision Making: Algorithm Design and Analysis

 We consider the constraint violation as $v(\bm{x}) = \lVert (\bm{Ax} - \bm{b})^+ \rVert$ in \eqref{def:vio}.
-Then the total regret is the combination of optimality gap and constraint violation.
-Therefore, according to Theorem \ref{thm:gap}, for some unknown distribution $\mathcal{P} \in \Xi$, we have:
+Then the total performance is the combination of regret and constraint violation.
+Since Theorem \ref{thm:gap} holds for any unknown distribution $\mathcal{P} \in \Xi$, we have:

 This new framework is adaptive to all OLP methods.
-We will proceed based on this structure to analyze various methods respectively.
+We proceed with this structure to analyze various OLP methods.

-\begin{thm}[Horizon Division] Based on the change of methods, we separate the horizon into three intervals $T_1, T_2$, and $T_3$, and reorganize the total regret for analysis to be where $\Delta_{T_1}, \Delta_{T_2}$, and $\Delta_{T_3}$ are the total regret during each interval. \end{thm}
+\begin{thm}[Horizon Division] Based on the change of methods, we separate the horizon into three intervals $T_1, T_2$, and $T_3$, and reorganize the total performance for analysis to be where $\Delta_{T_1}, \Delta_{T_2}$, and $\Delta_{T_3}$ are the performances for each interval. \end{thm}

-\textit{Proof.} We split the total horizon into three intervals of initial batch $T_1 = [0, f]$, intermediate process $T_2 = [f, kf]$, and final batch $T_3 = [kf, T]$.
-We use the first-order method for the first and final batches and LP-based method for intermediate process.
-Notice that for the initial resolving batch, we maintain the classical analysis for first-order method since it has not reached to the mixture with LP-based method.
+\paragraph{Proof of \cref{thm:division}.} We split the total horizon into three intervals of initial batch $T_1 = [0, f]$, intermediate process $T_2 = [f, kf]$, and final batch $T_3 = [kf, T]$.
+We use the first-order method for the first and final batches and the LP-based method for intermediate processes.
+Notice that for the initial resolving batch, we maintain the classical analysis for the first-order method since it has not reached the mixture with the LP-based method.
 Then based on \eqref{eq:total-regret}, we define

 Then we have since $\lVert (a + b)^+ \rVert \leq \lVert a^+ \rVert + \lVert b^+ \rVert$ for any $a, b$.